genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_running-applications/02_options/03_install-in-three-steps.md

 id: install-in-three-steps
 sidebar_label: Install in three easy steps
 sidebar_position: 3
-title: Install in three easy steps
+title: Install in four easy steps

 ---
 To install the Genesis low-code platform on your server, go through the following steps.